Chapter 3

 “But—” Tartar begins.

-“Not until the crew knows,” Adam cuts it off, striding through sliding doors beneath a sign reading ‘CREW QUARTERS’.
+“Not until the crew knows,” he cuts it off, striding through sliding doors beneath a sign reading ‘CREW QUARTERS’.

-“Yes, Commander,” its voice lowered to a near-whisper, as the door closes between them.
+“Yes, Commander,” it whispers, as the door closes between them.

 + + +

-He continues down the hallway, his footsteps echoing in the silence.
-He stops in front of the door next to his room.
+He walks down the corridor, his footsteps echoing in the sterile silence.
+He stops in front of the door adjacent to his quarters.
+Pressing the call button, he waits, but nothing happens.

 “Adam Elwin for Dr. Lilith Athalya.”